Heat stroke and heat exhaustion are the two most dangerous heat-related illnesses, according to OSHA.

 Take the worker to the emergency room if symptoms don’t improve – or worsen – within an hour.

 Heat stroke occurs when the body can’t regulate its core temperature and stops sweating, leaving it unable to rid itself of excess heat.
 It can lead to death, so heat stroke should be considered a medical emergency.
 Signs of heat stroke include fainting, confusion, seizures, hot and dry skin, and a high body temperature.
-Call 911 if you suspect heat stroke.
+Call emergency Contact No. if you suspect heat stroke.

 While waiting for emergency medical responders, OSHA recommends the following actions: